CODING-CLUB-CUCEK/000-python3/README.md

-# 000-python3
+# python 101
-Repo for learning python basics,from beginners to expert
+Repo for learning Python basics,from beginners to expert